 My inspiration is drawn from a lineage of tonal painters who distilled a method of painting that mirrors how the human eye sees the world.
-I first encountered this method through studying with accomplished Chicago portrait artist, Magdelena Pallasch.
+I first encountered this method through noted Chicago portrait artist Magdalena Pallasch, a cherished mentor.

 Tonal Painting is a method which emphasizes a non-linear mass-first approach to painting.
 Mass is represented by light and dark tones that emerge out of the fog of undefined values as the painter develops the subject.